develogix-packages/filament-startify-docs/docs/index.md

 creators.

-My intention with this package is to boost up your workflow, by combining this available features into one package and make work together like charm.
+My intention with this package is to boost up your workflow, by combining this available amazing features into one package and make them work together like a charm.

 ## License